 What To Do If You Catch Your Dog In The Act

 It’s important NOT to punish your dog because he may come to associate going to the toilet in front of you with punishment.
-In the future, your dog may worry about going to the toilet in front of you and wait until you get home to sneak off into a hidden place.
+In the future, your dog may worry about going to the toilet in front of you and waiting until you get home to sneak off into a hidden place.

 Even if your Boston Terrier initially makes a mistake, make sure you give lots of praise when he goes to his potty spot.